Hyeok Hweon Kang

 Selected Publications

-Peer Reviewed Articles and Book Chapters
+Peer Reviewed Articles (Selected)

-“The Measures of Early Modern Technology: Europe, East Asia, and the Interpretive Flexibility of Smoothbore Ballistics,” Journal of World History (accepted, pending minor revisions).
+“Global History and the Measures of Early Modern Technology: Europe, East Asia, and the Case of Smoothbore Ballistics,” Journal of World History 36, no. 2 (2025): 169–204.

 “Kingpins at Court: Contraband Diplomacy between Korea, Japan, and Tsushima, 1607–1671,” The Journal of Asian Studies (in press).